innolitics/hdat/README.md

 A suite is responsible for running test cases.
 A test case must be run with the inputs provided from the collection stage.

-The output of the algorithm we are testing will usually be a large array of some sort, which is difficult to stably compare over time as the algorithm evolves.
+The output of the algorithm we are testing will usually be a large array of some sort, which is difficult to compare over time as the algorithm evolves due to its large size, floating point changes, etc.

+In other words, unlike "low-dimensional" algorithms where it is possible to write assertions to verify that the output is correct, when working with "high-dimensional" algorithms, the outputs are too large and complex for simple assertions; in fact, for many types of problems, finding a simple verification assertion is equivalent to solving the underlying problem!
+Thus, the only way we can really verify the result is through semi-manual verification by a human.

-In order to avoid having to manually and qualitatively compare these large outputs, instead we reduce them into one or more "metrics" that can be compared automatically.
-These metrics are then compared with previous results from the same test case that have been manually verified by a human.
+But of course, we don't want to manually verify the test case output every time!
+To get around this, we reduce the high dimensionality algorithm output into one or more "metrics" that can be compared automatically most of the time.
+The first time we run a new test case, a human manually verifies the output.
+We then save these metrics into a "golden result" file.
+Subsequent algorithm runs are compared with these golden results to see if the metrics have changed too much (where "too much" is set by the hdat suite).

 If the automated comparison fails, it may not mean that the algorithm has actually errored.
 It may simply mean that a change in the algorithm has resulted in the metrics sufficiently changing so as to require the full-output to be re-verified by a human.

 The metrics alone are insufficient to make a manual verification, thus the run method should also record the full dimensional output (and possibly intermediate output) that can help a human manually verify that the result is in fact correct.
+This additional information is called the "context".

 Thus, the run method of the suite must return two items